Podcast Show Notes Made Easy: A Beginners Guide to Writing

 Timestamps are a super helpful addition to your podcast show notes.
 They allow your listeners to jump to specific parts of your podcast, making your content more accessible and user-friendly.

 If your episode is divided into different segments or sections, be sure to include these in your show notes.
 This gives your listeners a clear idea of what to expect from the episode and helps them navigate to specific topics of interest.
-Here's a simple way to format timestamps and segments:
+Here's a simple example of how to format timestamps and segments:

 Links and References